-|Node Type||Processor (--constraint tag)||Speed||Cores||RAM|
+|Node Type||Processor (--constraint tag*)||Speed||Cores||Available RAM|

-|IBM NeXtScale nx360 M4||Intel Xeon E5-2660 V2 (ivybridge)||2.20GHz||20||128G|
+|IBM NeXtScale nx360 M4||Intel Xeon E5-2660 V2 (ivybridge)||2.20GHz||20||120GB|

-|Lenovo NeXtScale nx360 M5||Intel Xeon E5-2660 V3 (haswell)||2.60GHz||20||128G|
+|Lenovo NeXtScale nx360 M5||Intel Xeon E5-2660 V3 (haswell)||2.60GHz||20||120GB|

-|Lenovo NeXtScale nx360 M5||Intel Xeon E5-2660 V4 (broadwell)||2.00GHz||28||256G|
+|Lenovo NeXtScale nx360 M5||Intel Xeon E5-2660 V4 (broadwell)||2.00GHz||28||250GB|

 File System: 2 PB of GPFS storage via FDR InfiniBand

 In general, project storage is intended to be the primary storage location for HPC research data in active use.
-Project storage is not backed up.

 60-Day Scratch (

-This temporary storage should typically give you the best performance.
+Use this space to keep intermediate files that can be regenerated/reconstituted if necessary.
 Files older than 60 days will be deleted automatically.
 This space is not backed up, and you may be asked to delete files younger than 60 days old if this space fills up.

 Other Storage Options